-'Happiness in a sweater': Snag this cozy, oversize look for $17, over 60% off
+'Happiness in a sweater': Grab this cozy, oversize layer for $35 right in time for winter

 "I love adding leggings under it," shared another savvy shopper for whom it's a perfect one-and-done piece.
 "This is such an easy outfit for the winter, and so warm and cozy."

-"They are comfortable, flattering and I can wear them with leggings and look very put together," reported a five-star fan who bought three.
+"They are comfortable, flattering and I can wear them with leggings and look very put together," reported this three-peat buyer.
 "I add a belt or dress them up with a headband and some jewelry ...
 Or I don't!
 And I still look cute.
-Everyone at work really thinks I'm spending a ton of money on designer items, but honestly I'm just smart shopping."
+Everyone at work really thinks I'm spending a ton of money on designer items, but honestly, I'm just smart shopping."

-One downside, says a five-star fan: "The pockets can make the wearer look slightly bigger ‘round the hip, but if you just go up a size or two, it’s not really bad at all.
+There is one downside, admits a five-star fan: "The pockets can make the wearer look slightly bigger ‘round the hip, but if you just go up a size or two, it’s not really bad at all.
 And it’s a super cute dress!!
 Plus it’s soft and I love the pockets."

+Scoop up a few in different colors — there are a wild 42 options to chose from, including fun stripes and checkboard patterns.

 If you have Amazon Prime, you’ll get free shipping, of course.
 Not yet a member?
 No problem.
 You can sign up for your free 30-day trial here.
 (And by the way, those without Prime still get free shipping on orders of $25 or more.)